neokofg/Compact-Layer-Modules-Laravel-Architecture/README.md

 Route::put('company', CompanyPutController::class);
 ```
 2. Create your modules in the `app/Modules` directory.
-Each module should have `Controllers` and `Requests` folders.
+Each module should have `Managers` and `Requests` folders.
-3. Define your controllers, requests, and DTOs within their respective modules.
+3. Define your controllers, usecases, repositories, requests, and DTOs within their respective modules.

 ## Contributing
-I'm welcome contributions!
+I'm welcome to contributions!
 Please follow these steps to contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.